 Paid Family Leave: Emergency Family and Medical Leave Expansion Act

-After two weeks of paid leave, the employees must be paid no less than 2/3 of their regular pay.
-Like with the paid leave provision, employers can receive reimbursement via a refundable tax credit equal to 100 percent of qualified paid sick leave wages paid by an employer, to be applied against Federal employment taxes (FICA).
+After two weeks of unpaid family and medical leave (which can be concurrent with use of paid sick leave above), the employee must be paid no less than 2/3 of their regular pay.
+Like with the paid sick leave provision, employers can receive reimbursement via a refundable tax credit equal to 100 percent of qualified paid sick leave wages paid by an employer, to be applied against Federal employment taxes (FICA).